sherifabdlnaby/gpool/README.md

   Stopping the Pool using `pool.Stop()` it will **wait** for all processing jobs to finish before returning, it will also unblock any **blocked** job enqueues (enqueues will return ErrPoolClosed).

-- The Pool can be re-sized using `Resize()` that will resize the pool in a concurrent safe-way. `Resize` can enlarge the pool and any blocked enqueue will unblock after pool is resized, in case of shrinking the pool `resize` will not affect any already processing job.
+- The Pool can be re-sized using `Resize()` that will resize the pool in a concurrent safe-way. `Resize` can enlarge the pool and any blocked enqueue will unblock after pool is resized, in case of shrinking the pool `resize` will not affect any already processing/waiting jobs.

-- Enqueuing a Job will return error `nil` once a job starts, `ErrPoolClosed` if the pool is closed, or `ErrJobCanceled` if the job's context is canceled while blocking waiting for the pool.
+- Enqueuing a Job will return error `nil` once a job starts, `ErrPoolClosed` if the pool is closed, or the context's error if the job's context is canceled while blocking waiting for the pool.

 - `Start`, `Stop`, and `Resize(N)` are all concurrent safe and can be called from multiple goroutines, subsequent calls of Start or Stop has no effect unless called interchangeably.